UK to consider sanctions against China for breaching Hong Kong treaty | Law-Order

 China denies curbing rights and freedoms in the global financial hub, but authorities in Hong Kong and Beijing have moved swiftly to stifle dissent after anti-government protests flared in June last year and plunged the city into crisis.
 Britain now considers China has broken the Joint Declaration three times, including with the national security legislation for Hong Kong introduced this year.

 "The UK will stand up for the people of Hong Kong, and call out violations of their rights and freedoms," Raab said.
-"With our international partners, we will hold China to the obligations it freely assumed under international law."
 The national security law punishes what China broadly defines as subversion, secession, terrorism and collusion with foreign forces with up to life in prison.

 Critics of the law fear it will crush freedoms, including freedom to protest and an independent judiciary.
 Supporters say it will bring stability after last year's sometimes violent anti-government and anti-China unrest.